jichu4n/serio/README.md

 }
 ```

-However, note that **you should avoid using `@field()` with both regular properties and getters / setters in the same class**.
-This is because decorator initializers for getters / setters always run before regular properties, so if a class contains a mixure of decorated properties and decorated getters / setters, the resulting serialization order will likely be different from the declaration order in the code.
+However, note that you should **avoid using `@field()` with both regular
+properties and getters / setters in the same `SObject` class**.
+This is due to a
+quirk in the ES6 decorator spec: decorator initializers for getters / setters
+always run before regular properties, so if a class contains a mixure of
+decorated properties and decorated getters / setters, the resulting
+serialization order will likely be different from the declaration order in the
+code.

 Example combining objects and arrays: